 VLC media players are in trend nowadays.
 You can watch multiple videos and movies on your PC, laptop, or mobile.
 It is a by-default platform that is supported by both Windows and Mac users.
 But what if you want to stream to a bigger screen?
-Binging movies and other videos on VLC is quite obvious but what if we connect our VLC with our TV.
+Binging movies and other videos on VLC is quite obvious but what if we connect our VLC with our TV?
 However, this was not possible until the VLC 3.0 version came out.
 VLC 3.0 version allows you to cast VLC to Chromecast.
 So, there are possibly some methods that can make you do so.
-Let us understand what those methods are and how it works?
+Let us understand what those methods are and how they work.

 Table of Contents

 Before you proceed first to make sure that you should take care of the following points.
 These points will make certain that the connection is established perfectly.

 - Ensure that the Chromecast and the VLC media player (running on whichever platform) should be connected to the same WIFI network.

 - The latest version of VLC is 3.0.
 Be sure that you have installed the updated version.
 (In case you have no idea about the Version then Windows users should press “SHIFT+F1” together.
 Mac users should check it from the Menu Bar and from there go to ABOUT.
 You will get to know which version of VLC is supported by your device.)
 If you do not have the latest version then do update it as only this version supports casting features.

 - Also, note that your device has not enabled the VPN mode otherwise connection won’t be established.

 How to Cast VLC Media Player with Chromecast?